mozilla/data-docs/src/datasets/other/urlbar_events/reference.md

 E -.->|search mode| B
 ```

-A search session includes one or more __event actions__ taken by the user,
+A search session includes one or more **event actions** taken by the user,
 usually in response to the results that are displayed.
 There are 3 types of event action:

-- __Engaged:__ the user selects a result.
+- **Engaged:** the user selects a result.
   This includes pressing Enter after typing, which has the effect of selecting the first result.
-- __Abandoned:__ the user focuses outside of the urlbar without selecting a result.
+- **Abandoned:** the user focuses outside of the urlbar without selecting a result.
-- __Annoyance:__ the user selects an auxiliary option associated with a result,
+- **Annoyance:** the user selects an auxiliary option associated with a result,
-eg. `Dismiss` in the meatball menu.
+  e.g. `Dismiss` in the meatball menu.

-The search session ends if the event action causes the panel to close, eg. by navigating to a new page.
+The search session ends if the event action causes the panel to close, e.g. by navigating to a new page.
 Most search sessions see the user typing some characters and selecting a result,
 ending the session after one event action.

 However, in some instances the event action leaves the panel open for further interaction,
-eg. selecting the `Dismiss` annoyance signal.
+e.g. selecting the `Dismiss` annoyance signal.
 In such cases, the search session will contain multiple event actions.
 Also, in some search sessions, the user can take an event action without typing any characters
-or without results being displayed, eg. using the `Paste & Go` context menu option.
+or without results being displayed, e.g. using the `Paste & Go` context menu option.

-An event action is called __terminal__ if it causes the session to end.
+An event action is called **terminal** if it causes the session to end.
 Whether or not an event action is terminal is determined _a posteriori_ from its characteristics.

 ### Measurement